Anglican Church Grammar School: History

+In 1987, Churchie celebrated its 75th year as a school.

 In late 2009, the school began extensive construction work to upgrade its cultural and sporting facilities.
 Over two years, three new complexes were built at the school's East Brisbane campus: the Barry McCart Aquatic Centre, the David Turbayne Tennis Centre and the $9.9 million Sir John Pidgeon Sports Complex, opened by Governor Penelope Wensley in 2010.
 In 2011, Morris Hall, the school's "spiritual heart", was upgraded and expanded and the adjacent quadrangle, Magnus Quad, was also relandscaped.

+In 2012, Churchie celebrated its 100th year as a school.

 In October 2016, School House, the oldest building on site and home to the boarding community, was refurbished.
 The following year The Centenary Library was opened and as of May 2018 housed Student Services, the Senior School library, classrooms and a research centre focusing on learning environments.

 Patron saint

 Canon Morris based much of the school's ethos on its patron saint, St Magnus, a Norsemen earl known for his strength of character and his qualities as an educated Christian man.
 The Viking tradition is reflected in the school coat of arms, with its shield and battle axes symbolising Viking courage, and its crossed axes signifying self-sacrifice and St Magnus' martyrdom.
 Many of the school's rowing boats are named after Viking figures, and the school mascot, 'Eric', is also a Viking effigy.